libplctag/libplctag/README.md

 library or its use, please join and post on the Google group [libplctag](https://groups.google.com/forum/#!forum/libplctag).
 The forum is open to all, but is by request only to keep the spammers down.
 The traffic is fairly light with usually a small number of emails per month.
 It is our primary means for users to ask questions and for discussions to happen.
+Announcements about released happen on the forum.

 If you find bugs or need specific features, please file them on GitHub's issue tracker for the project.